 - Types of legislation:

 - Ban only on plastic carryout bags.
-This is Rye’s.
-While I recommend a RBI group push for the plastic bag ban/paper bag fee model, read below about why this version was used in Rye.
+This is Rye’s law.
+While I recommend an RBI group push for the plastic bag ban/paper bag fee model, read below about why this version was used in Rye.

 - Fee on both plastic and paper carryout bags.

 - Plastic bag ban and fee on paper carryout bags.